Our Services

 Helpful Resources

-Consumer wearables like Fitbit, Apple Watch, Oura Ring, and Garmin detect sleep versus wake with high sensitivity (85–95%) but show lower specificity for wake and only 60–85% accuracy when staging light, deep, and REM sleep compared with polysomnography, the clinical gold standard.
+Consumer wearables like Fitbit, Apple Watch, Oura Ring, and Garmin accurately detect sleep versus wake 85–95% of the time but are only 60–85% accurate at staging light, deep, and REM sleep compared with polysomnography, the clinical gold standard for sleep measurement.

 Tracking sleep has never been more popular.
 Wearable devices promise insights into how long and how well we sleep, detailing light, deep, and REM stages.
 But how do these gadgets stack up against the clinical gold standard—polysomnography (PSG)?
 In this article, we'll explore sleep tracking accuracy, explain the pros and cons of both methods, and offer practical guidance.